 Being a small town, Cameron does not have a public transit system used by locals to get to and from work.

-The per capita income in Cameron in 2010 was $17,702, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $70,808 for a family of four.
+The per capita income in Cameron in 2018 was $22,178, which is lower middle income relative to North Carolina and the nation.
+This equates to an annual income of $88,712 for a family of four.
 However, Cameron contains both very wealthy and poor people as well.

-Cameron is a somewhat ethnically-diverse town.
+Cameron is an extremely ethnically-diverse town.
 The people who call Cameron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cameron residents report their race to be White, followed by Black or African-American.
 Cameron also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 17.26% of the town’s residents.
-Important ancestries of people in Cameron include German, Irish, English, and Polish.
+Important ancestries of people in Cameron include German, Irish, Scottish, French, and English.

 The most common language spoken in Cameron is English.
-Other important languages spoken here include African languages and Hebrew.
+Other important languages spoken here include Spanish and Italian.